crsl4/phylogenetics-class/lecture-notes/lecture3.md

 git push
 ```

+{: .note }
-**Note:** If you use RStudio or Visual Studio Code (VSCode), you can do these commands in the text editor directly (not on the terminal).
+If you use RStudio or Visual Studio Code (VSCode), you can do these commands in the text editor directly (not on the terminal).

----
-class: left, top

-### 3.4 Other useful git commands
+#### 3.4 Other useful git commands
 ```
 git status          ## check status of repo git log             ## log of commits